jesskelsall/astarus/characters/corinne-soulier.md

 ## Summary

 Corinne Soulier was a jovial & caring wife and mother.
-In the [Soulier Cottage Memory Sphere](../items/artifacts-of-oonar/memory-spheres/soulier-cottage-memory-sphere.md) she was a relatively new mother of a young family, making dinner.
+In [Mémoire de Chalet](../items/echneshment/memory-spheres/memoire-de-chalet.md) she was a relatively new mother of a young family, making dinner.

 ## Characteristics